 The normal range for BMI is 18.5 to 25.0.
-For interest’s sake, you can find out what your own BMI is by using our BMI Calculator.
+If you’re interested in calculating your own BMI, you can do so easily by using our BMI Calculator.

 Because of the way the BMI is calculated, it can incorrectly label individuals who have a lot of muscle as having too much body fat, and individuals who have very little muscle as not having enough body fat.

 Skinny fat people have a lower-than-average amount of muscle, but a higher-than-average amount of body fat, so as far as their BMI is concerned, the two balance out and they therefore seem normal.

 The lesson here is that you can’t trust the scale.
 Body weight and BMI aren’t reliable indicators of whether or not you’re healthy, simply because they can’t distinguish between fat weight, muscle weight, water weight, bone weight, or anything else.

 But there’s another factor that makes skinny fat individuals appear normal and therefore healthy, and that’s the way they look.